ardatan/graphql-tools/.changeset/cuddly-ants-change.md

 '@graphql-tools/executor-graphql-ws': minor
 ---

-Allow to configure headers of the WebSocket sent with the connection request.
+Allow to configure headers of the WebSocket sent with the upgrade request.